bcgov/MyGovBC-notification-server/docs/_docs/usage.md

 permalink: /docs/usage/
 ---

-After [installing](../installation) NotifyBC, you can start exploring the function by opening the API explorer [http://localhost:3000/explorer](http://localhost:3000/explorer) and expand the data models.
+After [installing](../installation) *NotifyBC*, you can start exploring the function by opening the API explorer [http://localhost:3000/explorer](http://localhost:3000/explorer) and expand the data models.
 The API calls you made with API explorer are by default treated as [admin requests](../overview/#architecture).
 To see the result for user requests, you can choose one of the following methods

 * accessing the API via a SiteMinder proxy if you have configured SiteMinder properly
 * Define admin ip list and avoid putting localhost (127.0.0.1) in the list